Are you looking for tips on how to set up QR codes and barcodes?

 2. If you are using a scanner, you need to consider the distance between your equipment and the scanner.
 The farther away, the bigger the code.

 6. Don't sweat it: get them printed for you

 When creating your own equipment tags in Rentman, you have the option to customize your own label with your company name or logo and any other information you want to include.
-That said, you may find that creating your own labels and printing them off can be a bit more time consuming if you don’t have experience with printing on specialized material.
+That said, you may find that creating your own labels and printing them off can be a bit more time-consuming if you don’t have experience with printing on specialized materials.

 To save yourself some time and stress, you can also choose to purchase QR codes from us or from another supplier.
 Our QR codes can’t be customized like the self-printed ones but are covered in a special industrial coating.
 This makes them resistant to damage from water, dirt, and light.